JacobPaxton/wildfire-detection/readme.md

 6. Put a model into production that analyzes the imagery

 In addition to the above project steps, I intend to go through the standard preparation and analytic steps to deliver insights and a predictive model.

+# Progress
+1. Decided to use Google Colab for Tensorflow deep learning notebook